 RSVP: Contemporary artists at the Foundling

 Catalogue essay for the RSVP exhibition at the the Foundling Museum with Commissions East, 2007.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 the Foundling Museum has a proud history of showing the work of contemporary artists.

 It can claim to be the first ever public art gallery in Britain and was instrumental in the endeavours of those artists who later created the Royal Academy of Art which opened in Somerset House in 1768.